JoshCork/NeighborhoodMap/README.md

 # Launching this project and the repo structure
 ## Launching the project.
 All of my code has been deployed using gulp over to a github pages page.
 You can find the working project here: http://joshcork.github.io/NeighborhoodMap/

 ## Repo structure
 I used the Yeoman framework for scaffolding this project.
 It was tons of fun trying to figure out how to get GULP to work and how the esLint library worked.
 I was able to set up some automatic deployment to my github.io page.
 Everything you see in the repo besides the Classroom maaterial folder was scaffolded using the Yeoman web app generator.
 My working Neighborhood Map project is in the /app folder.
 In there you will find the main javascript file that i'm using for all the scripting and API calls.
 The file is called comboSearch.js.
 I've tried to thoroughly document everything.
 In looking back through my notes from last year I probably should have separated things out a bit into a more manageable design pattern like MVC but didn't think about that until just now.
 If it's required to meet expectations on this project I can go back and do that.

 I'm using GULP to build the project and to deploy I just have to run the gulp deploy command!

 ### ClassroomMaterial
 This folder contains all my projects that I worked on as I worked through the class material.
 Each class has it's own readme file that I've consolidated below for your viewing pleasure.

 # Daily Notes
 Below is a list of daily notes I kept while working through the project and classroom material.
 Enjoy!

+## 4/9/2016
+### 11pm
+Getting stuck on the marker not working.
+It's coming back with an error that says: 'testKO.js:108 Uncaught TypeError: Cannot read property 'setMap' of undefined'.
+I changed this.marker to be a simple variable instead of a ko.observable because it kept telling me that marker() was not a function.

+Need to pick up here tomorrow.

+### 9pm
+Trying to figure out where I left off.
+Last Monday (4/4/16) I came down with a terrible terrible flu.
+I was in bed for four straight days.
+Even today I only have about half of my energy and still get very weak and tired just sitting here working on the computer.

 ## 3/31/2016
 ### 2pm.
 Okay, finally figured out how to get this all kick started by going back and reviewing my design patterns code and material.
 I need to wrap this in a jQuery object and have an init() function that kicks everything off.
 At least that's what I finally got to work for the test html and test script I built.
 About to refactor my code to make the functions all into function objects that can be called.

 ## 3/29/2016
 ### 10pm
 Started work of refactoring to break out into model, view, viewmodel.
 Wikipedia has been broken out into it's own view, it's own model, and I have some of the logic started in the viewModel for getWikiArticles.
 I've also wired up the index.html page to the view I believe.
 [] Move wiki feature over and test real data.
 [] Comment out the old code for WIki related stuff in comboSearch.js